 7. Learn something new:

-If you find yourself bored or in need of a change, learn something new.
+If you are bored or need a change, learn something new.
 There are many free resources available on the Internet and the library.
 You can take courses on Coursera.org or Edx.org.

 8. Read books: